-Once again, the City of Cartersville's Water and sewage rates in the state.
-A recent statewide companson was conducted among as water providers to evaluate the rates residents pay for their water and sewage on a monthly basis.
+and sewage rates in the state.
+A recent statewise comparison was conducted among of water providers to evaluate the rates residents pay for their water and sewage on a monthly basis.
 The City of Cartersville is proud to say, based on 7,000 gallons, the average monthly usage per household, the City has the third lowest water and sewage rates statewide, with an average water bill of \$15.38, and sewage bill of \$10.36.
 As a result, Cartersville proved to have the third lowest combined residential water and sewage rates, of the 63 polled.

 The commercial rates were also compared among the same providers, based on 150,000 gallons per month.
 Cartersville has the lowest sewage, as well as the lowest combined water and sewage rates of those polled.
-The average commercial monthly sewage hill is \$222.00, with the combined www.efcnetwork.org
+The average commercial monthly sewage bill is \$222.00, with the combined.